Geevee-101/tictactoe/README.md

 A text-based version of Tic-Tac-Toe with a simple enemy AI for the player to fight against.
 Made in Python.

 # Project Description
 The AI has three difficulties to choose from: Easy, Medium, and Impossible.
 Easy is meant to simulate a player who does not know what they are doing.
-Medium simulates a competent player.
-It will block you if you try to win in a straight forward way.
-Impossible simulates an expert player who is impossible to defeat.
+Medium simulates a competent player; it will block you if you try to win in a straight forward manner.
+Impossible simulates an expert player who cannot be defeated.
 It is capable of checking for opportunities to make a two-move win tactic before proceeding to set up the move.

 To understand all the strategies of the game, I referred to a How-To wiki.
 From there I broke down the strategies into code that makes up the enemy AI.
 I noticed that the moves taken depend on the round hence the moves taken by the computer revolve around what round it is.
 You may see the result of this coding in enemy_ai.py.